themegrill/colormag/readme.txt

 == Changelog ==
 * Added       - Option to select widgets post by tags and author.
+* Added       - Option to logo size on responsive device.

 = Version 4.0.15 - 2025-05-21 =
 * Fix         - Starter Template issue.